ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 We have 30 subjects and 6 activities so we end up by having 180 different combination of (subjectid, activityname) combinations.
 These will define the number of rows (observations) in our tidy data set.

 We still need to tackle principle 1.
 We have in our data frame now columns "activityname" and "activityid" which are connected to the same underlying variable (activity).
-We get rid of "activityid" column since we want to keep the one that contains descriptive namers.
+We get rid of "activityid" column since we want to keep the one that contains descriptive names.

 Resulting tidy data set size is 180 rows x 68 colums.